okaanyildiz/react-mdn-tasks/README.md

 Completing a Task

 1) To make your checkboxes of your task items really work, add the toggleTaskCompleted(id) function with an 'id' argument under addTask function in the App().
-2) That function has to change the state of the App() so that all tasks list has to re-render without the completed task.
+2) That function has to change the state of the App() so that all tasks list has to re-render with the tasks, which are marked as completed.
 Assign a new const into the function which is called updatedTasks.
-3) updatedTasks will be the new tasks list instead of taskList without the completed task.
-Thus, updatedTasks has to map over the tasks and exclude the completed task.
+3) updatedTasks will be the new tasks list instead of taskList with the completed tasks.
+Thus, updatedTasks has to map over the tasks with the marked ones.
 4) Add toggleTaskCompleted() function as a property of <Todo /> which is rendered in taskList const.
 5) Now go to the 'input' element in the Todo.jsx component and add an onChange event listener.
 That event listener must trigger the toggleTaskCompleted(props.id) function with a callback function.
-Remember that this function is also a prop of the Todo component.
+Remember this function is also a prop of the Todo component.

 Deleting a Task